RASPBERRY Pi CAR PROJECT - REPLACING CLASSIC BMW OBC

 Compact Build: The 3D-printed case is modeled to slide right into the E30’s OBC slot using the same mounting points.

-Future updates with a modular Raspberry Pi can include features like GPS sync, voltage monitoring, or other sensor add-ons.
+Future updates with a modular Raspberry Pi can include features like:

 BUILD IT YOURSELF OR BUY A KIT?